 Did not take all the appropriate actions to enforce.

-The case does not fall into one of the categories above, but the State had not taken all the proper steps to enforce an order.
+The case does not fall into one of the categories above, but the State has not taken all the proper steps to enforce an order.

 Medical Enforcement – Per CFR Title 45 §303.30 and §303.31 – 75% Compliance level

 Medical enforcement is an ongoing process.
-The State must petition the court to order health insurance coverage for the child(ren).
-If ordered, the State must attempt to secure health care coverage information or compel the NCP to enroll the child(ren).
+The State must petition the court to order health care coverage for the child(ren).
+If ordered, the State must attempt to secure health insurance information or compel the NCP to enroll the child(ren).
 Once the information is secured, the State must pass the information on to either third party liability or the custodial parent.

 Obtained or attempted to obtain medical information.

-The State sent out a medical information questionnaire to the NCP or NCP’s employer in an attempt to obtain health care coverage information; and/or the information came back negative.
+The State sent out a medical information questionnaire to the NCP or NCP’s employer to obtain health care coverage information; and/or the information came back negative.

 Passed the information to CP or OHCA.